Sniblasta/Sniblasta/README.md

 --->

-# Hey, I'm Snib and I'm Learning to Code in various languages
+# Hey, I'm Nick and I'm Learning to Code in various languages

 ## Some things about me